 But I love their coffee.
 Always have, always will.

 I also love the friendly employees and the wide array of characters who saunter through its doors.
+Also, I have a long-standing affinity for their holiday drinks.

 Peppermint Mocha seems overstuffed with some sort of narcotic.